Types of Lilies

 Types of Lilies Transcript

 Today we’re going to talk about Lilies.
-There’s a lot of flowers that have "lily" in the common name (like daylilies, waterlilies and toad lilies) but true Lilies come from a bulb and they are in the genus Lilium.
+There are a lot of flowers that have "lily" in the common name (like daylilies, waterlilies and toad lilies) but true Lilies come from a bulb and they are in the genus Lilium.

 Lily flowers may be trumpet-shaped, bowl shaped, or bell shaped with recurved petals.
 They may nod downward, they may face out and upward.
 They do come in a wide variety of colors and many are fragrant.
 Let’s do a quick overview of the many types of Lilies, so you can decide which Lilies are best for your garden.
 We’re going to classify them in the order of bloom, so we’re going to start with Asiatics, which are some of the earliest to bloom and are also some of the hardiest.